Igloopotato/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/readme.md

 | B           | 440 |

+___

 **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

 I really like this assumption made by [Katie Huang](https://www.linkedin.com/in/katiehuangx/)

-where

--  On Day -X to Day 1 (the day a customer becomes a member), each $1 spent earns 10 points.
+> -  On Day -X to Day 1 (the day a customer becomes a member), each $1 spent earns 10 points.
 However, for sushi, each $1 spent earns 20 points.
--  From Day 1 to Day 7 (the first week of membership), each $1 spent for any items earns 20 points.
+> -  From Day 1 to Day 7 (the first week of membership), each $1 spent for any items earns 20 points.
--  From Day 8 to the last day of January 2021, each $1 spent earns 10 points.
+> -  From Day 8 to the last day of January 2021, each $1 spent earns 10 points.
 However, sushi continues to earn double the points at 20 points per $1 spent.

 Hence, I decided to make two scenario out of this as well.

-+ A) SCENARIO 1 (WHEN WE CONSIDER THAT THE POINTS WILL BE COUNTED FROM THE VERY FIRST PURCHASE INSTEAD OF WHEN THEY STARTED TO JOIN THE MEMBERSHIP)
++ ___A) SCENARIO 1 (WHEN WE CONSIDER THAT THE POINTS WILL BE COUNTED FROM THE VERY FIRST PURCHASE INSTEAD OF WHEN THEY STARTED TO JOIN THE MEMBERSHIP)___

 INPUT:
 ```sql